2ndSightLab/aws-scripts/scripts/create-q-cli-agent-with-global-context/README.md

 ## What This Script Does

-This script creates custom Amazon Q CLI agents with persistent global context.
+This script creates custom Amazon Q CLI agent with persistent global context.
 It automates the setup of personalized AI agents that remember your specific rules, preferences, and system information across chat sessions.

 ## Why Use This Script